A New Class of Students

 This set would be very helpful for:

 - Your teammates- This would make a really nice “Back to School” gift!
-It is easy to purchase a set for yourself, and then purchase additional licenses for half off.
+It is easy to purchase a set for yourself, and then purchase additional licenses at a discounted price.

 - A colleague that has been struggling with student behavior